wipnoah/startusingwebdriver2/README.md

 This is the mini-sized package to start use WebDriver with Firefox and Chrome

 ## Pre-requisite:
-1. MacOS - Very important, not supporting any other OS.
+1. MacOS or Linux (Very important, not supporting any other OS, like Windows).
 2. Java
 3. Maven
 4. Firefox Installed